betfair-datascientists/betfair-datascientists.github.io/src/api/apiappkey.md

 ### Find your SSOID token
 The simplest way to setup your browser with the SSOID is to follow <a href="https://identitysso.betfair.com/view/login?product=home.betfair.int&url=https%3A%2F%2Fwww.betfair.com.au%2F" target="_blank">this link</a> and log in - this will allow for the SSOID to be automatically populated in the next step.

 After logging in, you’ll be sent to the main Betfair website. *Note: it may not show that you’re logged in on the site.
-You can ignore that.
-Proceed to step two.*
+Login again before proceeding to step two.*

 ---
 ### Register your application